avan-dam/ft_containers/README.md

 **Subject:**

 In this project, you will implement the various container types of the C++ standard template library
-- member functions, Non-member and overloads are expected.
+- Member functions, Non-member and overloads are expected.
 - respect the naming
 - You must justify your inner data structure for each container (using a simple array for a map is not ok).
 - If the container has an iterator system, you must implement it.